Musician Finds Christmas Music In Jewish Magazine — And Rabbi's Response Is Comedy Gold

 The internet lit up faster than a menorah on night eight, with Palefski's video quickly being passed around in various group chats.
 Within hours, the video landed in front of Orthodox Union officials — including "Jewish Action’s" own editors.

-Rabbi Gil Student, Director of Jewish Media and Publications for the Orthodox Union, stepped in with a response video that was equal parts apology and comedy sketch.
+Teaneck native Rabbi Gil Student, Director of Jewish Media and Publications for the Orthodox Union, said he had Palefski's video sent to him "about a thousand times" within a day of it being posted.

-“So let me tell you the difference between Nechama Carmel, the magazine’s editor, and me,” Student said.
-“I find this innocent mistake absolutely hilarious.
-I literally laughed out loud.
-Nechama finds it horrifying.
-She takes the magazine and really everything very seriously.
-Any mistake that creeps in absolutely horrifies her and she gets very annoyed when I laugh about things like this, so we’re all to blame for this mistake.”
+“My initial reaction?
+I laughed out loud," he said.
+"I thought it was hilarious — it was clearly a mistake.
+It was a very funny mistake.
+I wasn’t clear even whether it merited an apology because it should be obvious to everybody that it was just an honest mistake.”

-Student didn’t stop there.
-“Nechama and I are to blame for not catching it.
-My mother is to blame for letting me drop piano lessons when I was 10 so now I can’t read sheet music.
-It’s also the fault of our Bais Yaakov graduate graphic designer for pulling sheet music off of clip art rather than taking it from a pirate Jewish music site like a normal person.
-And it’s the fault of you, the Jewish reader, for even knowing Christmas music — what’s that about?”
+They ultimately saw the situation as a chance to both apologize and connect with their audience.